csc-training/summerschool/gpu-hip/docs/03-memory.md

 - The allocation can be mapped to the device address space for device access (slow)
-    - On some architectures, the host pointer to device-mapped allocation can be directly used in device code (ie. it works similarly to Unified Memory pointer, but the access from the device is slow)
+    - On some architectures, the host pointer to device-mapped allocation can be directly used in device code (i.e. it works similarly to Unified Memory pointer, but the access from the device is slow)
 - Deallocated using `hipHostFree()`